lumi2021/abstract-compiler/syntaxRef.md

 let i8  myByte
 let i16 myShort = 20

-# constants can be also defined with the keyword 'const':
+# immutable variables (or constants) can be also defined with the keyword 'const':
 const u32 ConstantInteger = 0

 ```